-An application must meet the following threshold requirements to be eligible for rating and ranking.
+An application must meet the following threshold requirements to be eligible for rating and ranking:

 - 1. The application was complete and received by the deadline. - 2.
-The applicant is eligible as described in Section III. - 3.
+The applicant is eligible as described in Section III(B) of this NOFA. - 3.
 The CoC recommends the applicant from the Service Area where the proposed activity is located, as documented by the certification of approval from the CoC.
-Single-county CoCs may recommend no more than two applications.
+Note: Single-county CoCs may recommend no more than two applications.
 Multi-county CoCs may recommend no more than three applications. - 4.
 The application includes a funding request of at least \$75,000, but not more than \$200,000. - 5.
-Proposed activities are eligible pursuant to subsection B. - 6.
-Applicant has site control documented for any application proposing an ES activity. - 7.
-The application includes a certification of written standards for the proposed activities adopted by the CoC, as described in Section VI. - 8.
-The application includes a completed authorizing resolution (AR) approved by the applicant's governing board.
-The AR designates a person or persons responsible for, and authorized to execute, all documents related to the application of ESG funds and submittal of funds requests.
-Please see the instructions for completing the AR, along with a sample AR, on the ESG website.
-Failure to include required elements in the AR, as demonstrated in the sample resolution provided, or errors in the AR, will require execution of a corrected AR and may delay execution of HCD's Standard Agreement for ESG funds. - 9.
-For private non-profit organizations proposing ES activities, the application includes a Certification of Local Approval completed and signed by the city or county where the activity is located, as required by 24 CFR Part 576.202 (a) (2). - 10.
+Proposed activities are eligible pursuant to Section III Subsection B of this NOFA. - 6.
+Pursuant to 25 CCR 8401 applicant must have adequate and documented site control for any application proposing an ES activity. - 7.
+The application includes a certification of written standards for the proposed activities adopted by the CoC, as described in Section VI of this NOFA. - 8.
+The application includes a completed Authorizing Resolution (AR) approved by the applicant's governing board.
+The AR designates a person or persons responsible for, and authorized to execute, all documents related to the application of ESG funds, ESG award, and submittal of funds requests.
+Please see the instructions for completing the

+AR, along with a sample AR, on the ESG website.
+Failure to include required elements in the AR, as demonstrated in the sample resolution provided on the ESG Program website, or errors in the AR, will require execution of a corrected AR and may delay execution of HCD's Standard Agreement for ESG funds.

+- 9. Pursuant to 24 CFR Part 576.202 (a) (2), for private non-profit organizations proposing ES activities, the application must include a Certification of Local Approval completed and signed by the city or county where the activity is located. - 10.
 For applications from private nonprofit-organizations, the application contains the organization's current bylaws and articles of incorporation. - 11.
-Applicants have identified dollar-for-dollar match for the federal ESG funding with funds from other public or private sources as required by 24 CFR Part 576.201.
+Pursuant to 24 CFR Part 576.201, applicants must have identified dollar-for-dollar match for the federal ESG funding with funds from other public or private sources.

 An application may be deemed ineligible if the application does not meet the threshold requirements, if the application is incomplete, or if HCD cannot determine compliance with the threshold requirements.
 HCD may request clarification of unclear or ambiguous statements made in the application and other supporting documents, if this information will not affect the competitive scoring of the application.
-HCD may request documentation necessary for compliance with state or federal requirements; and may request that an applicant revise application documents as necessary to establish compliance. as long as such revisions do not affect the competitive scoring of the application.
+HCD may request documentation necessary for compliance with state or federal requirements and may request that an applicant revise application documents as necessary to establish compliance as long as such revisions do not affect the competitive scoring of the application.

-E. Rating Criteria (25 CCR 8407)
+E. Rating criteria (25 CCR 8407)